srevinsaju/guiscrcpy/docs/INSTALL.md

 `guiscrcpy` provides a compiled windows executable, for users who are not interested in installing python and `pip`.
 Although this is not, suggested (guiscrcpy is converted to the compiled python `*.pyc`), it is useful for end consumers on the Windows system.

 Download the windows `.exe` either from releases, or click on the status badge to download the `exe `matching the latest commit.

+Along with `guiscrcpy.exe`; You would also want to download windows binary of [scrcpy](https://github.com/Genymobile/scrcpy/releases/latest) and extract the `.zip` file to any directory you wish to.
+You may add it to path, if you like; but it is completely optional.
+If `scrcpy` is not found on `PATH`, guiscrcpy will open a file selector to select `scrcpy.exe`, `adb.exe` and `scrcpy-server`.

+Optionally, to get better appearance, you would like to install [Titillium Web](https://fonts.google.com/specimen/Titillium+Web).

 > **NOTE**: Windows Binaries are now available only for 64-bit.
 If you would like to have 32-bit  binary, please build `guiscrcpy` from source